 When I found out I was pregnant with my third son, my mind began thinking about my life as a mother of boys.
-And more specifically, the privilege of raising them with my husband.
-I consider being a #boymom a privilege, a challenge, and a blessing.
+And, more specifically, the privilege of raising them with my husband.
+I consider being a boy mom a privilege, a challenge, and a blessing.
 I say challenge not because my husband and I are raising boys.
 No, that is our norm.
 And that is all we know.
-Instead, I use the word challenge because we look at that role as a serious one.
+Instead, I use the word challenge because we consider that role a serious one.
 We don’t just want to raise boys that become men.
 We want to raise boys that become men of character.

 Our Family Mission Statement

 I don’t like to do anything without purpose in my life.
 And I look to this role as my most important role thus far.
-So my husband and I developed a mission statement before the birth of our third son that outlines the type of sons we are aiming to raise.
+So, my husband and I developed a mission statement before our third son’s birth that outlines the type of sons we aim to raise.
 And if you know us, you know we have not fully arrived at any of these statements.
 But if you know us, you also know we have many more glimpses of these statements becoming our reality one day when our sons are older.
-And that blesses me as a mom and that blesses my husband to think about and observe.
+And that blesses me as a mom, and that blesses my husband to think about and observe.

-So for something fun this Father’s Day, I encourage you and your partner to write out one of your own for your household whether you are single, married or married with children.
-And if you happen to have all boys and like this one, by all means, print it off and use it by clicking HERE.
-Then find somewhere in your house to hang it so it can keep you inspired on the easy days.
+So, for something fun this Father’s Day, I encourage you and your partner to write out one of your own for your household, whether single, married, or married with children.
+And if you happen to have all boys and like this one, by all means, print mine here.
+Then, find somewhere in your house to hang it so it can inspire you on easy days.
 And the rough ones.

-If you have girls or a mix of both genders, I would love for you so share with me what family mission statement you come up with in your house.
+If you are a girl mom or have a mix of both genders, I would love for you to share with me what family mission statement you come up with in your house.
 Enjoy!